TannerDale/TannerDale/README.md

 I am currently:
 - Completing an education at the Turing School of Software and Design.
-- Learning C# on the side; planning on making a video game.
+- Learning C# for video game and simulation development.

 Fun Facts:
 - I have cooked over 100 briskets at once.